 Attestation Identity Key (AIK) is present on a device, it indicates that the device has an endorsement key (EK) certificate.
 It can be trusted more than a device that does not have an EK certificate.

-Enable to flag compromised device status when the DEP is deacivated on the device.
+Enable to flag compromised device status when the DEP is deactivated on the device.

 The Data Execution Prevention (DEP) Policy is a memory protection feature built into the system level of the OS.
 The policy prevents running code from data pages such as the default heap, stacks, and memory pools.
 Hardware and software both enforce DEP.

-BitLocker Disabled Enable to flag compromised device status when BitLocker encryption is deactivated on the device.
-Code Integrity Check Disabled
+BitLocker deactivated Enable to flag compromised device status when BitLocker encryption is deactivated on the device.
+Code Integrity Check deactivated

 Enable to flag compromised device status when the code integrity check is deactivated on the device.